cc4i/awesome-genai/rrd-console-adk/app/sample.md

 >>> Monitoring Brand Reputation after Q2 earning (Negative -> positive)

-- What's the sentiment level after "Q2 earning for Grab" last 7 days?
+- What's the sentiment level of "Q2 earning for Grab" last 7 days?
 - Could you also include top 100 worst posts to the analysis?
 - Also include some positive tone, please.
 - Looks good to me, pls go ahead
-- Draw an line chart to show sentiment trend of after "Q2 earning for Grab" last 7 days?
+- Draw an line chart to show sentiment trend of "Q2 earning for Grab" last 24h?
 - Can you analyze the most common wording in those posts?
 ==================